 As a not for profit arts organization MISSA relies heavily on volunteer involvement and is ever-grateful for the large cadre of volunteers whose commitment and enormous support, in so many ways, has contributed immeasurably to MISSA’s success.

 In 2017, MISSA celebrates its 33rd summer session that started with the seeds of a vision and fueled by the passion of a small group of dedicated artists.
-That first summer in 1984 started with art instruction by, Robin Hopper (ceramics), Flemming Jorgensen (painting), Cheryl Samuel (tapestry and First Nations Art), Carol Sabison (textiles) and Rona Murray (writing), offering five workshops to 53 participants.
+That first summer in 1984 started with art instruction by, Robin Hopper (ceramics), Flemming Jorgensen (painting), Cheryl Samuel (tapestry and First Nations Art), Carol Sabison (textiles) and Rona Murray (writing).
+Between them they offered five workshops to 53 participants.
 Over the years, MISSA has expanded to offering over 40 workshops to more than 400 national and international students.

 Flemming Jorgensen (1934 – 2009) – Co-founding member

 Cheryl Samuel – First instructor